-Skeptics would say that with these levels of distribution and infrastructure, there is no way EVs would rise to 35 percent of all car sales.
+Skeptics would say that with these levels of distribution and infrastructure, there is no way electric vehicles would rise to 35 percent of all car sales.
 There is a need for significant investment in bringing awareness and understanding of sustainable technology in most countries, along with developing and expanding the power stations across the globe.
 Even after all this is completed, the result will be that the plug-in cars would still cost a fortune.
-So is sustainable transport technically feasible in the near future at all?
+Which begs the next question…

 According to Colin McKerracher, lead analyst at BNEF, “lithium-ion battery costs have already dropped by 65% since 2010, reaching $350 per kWh in 2015.
 We expect EV battery costs to be well below $120 per kWh by 2030, and to fall further after that as new chemistries come in”.
-Moreover, this will bring EVs price down to less than $22,000 in today’s value according to the projections of Bloomberg finance analysts.
+Moreover, this will bring EVs cost down to less than $22,000 in today’s value, according to the projections of Bloomberg finance analysts.

 The infrastructure needed for the kickstart of EVs to the mass market might seem to be another obstacle.
 However, several global studies have predicted that the availability of charging stations will not be a problem.
 On the contrary, the number of power stations will increase more than ten times by 2020.

 Another reason for the quick development of the EV market that is no less important than the technicalities is the effect electric vehicles have on the environment.
 EVs are vital to cutting down carbon emissions and dealing with air pollution in cities.
 They can eliminate nitrogen oxides (NOx) and sulfur oxides (SOx), which are the cause of many premature deaths of plants, animals, and people every year.